The Arch, near Aberystwyth

-Dogs are allowed on the walking, running and mountain bike trails but must be on a lead or under close control.
+You can take your dog with you when you use our walking, running and mountain bike trails but you must keep it on a lead or under close control.

 Please pick up after your dog.
 There are free dog poo bags at several dispensers around the visitor centre and you can dispose of the bagged poo in any refuse bin on site.